Elevate: Who we are

 - A regular programme of workshops and events.

-- 1:1 consultations on professional development and recognition, or any aspect of learning and teaching, eg assessment design, ideas for teaching activities, support to use digital learning tools.
+- 1:1 consultations on any aspect of learning and teaching, eg assessment design, ideas for teaching activities, support to use digital learning tools.

 - Comprehensive user guides for the University's digital learning tools, and support from the digital learning helpdesk.

 - Support for curriculum development for departments and programme teams.